apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 transfer, Flush() also attempting to persist buffered data will lead to performance issues.

+### <a name="100continueconfigoptions"></a> Hundred Continue Options

+`fs.azure.account.expect.header.enabled`: This configuration parameter is used to specify whether you wish to send a expect 100 continue header with each append request or not.
+It is configured to true by default.

+`fs.azure.account.singleton.enabled`: This config is used to specify whether you want to enable throttling at account level or not.
+Otherwise a single throttling class level instance is created.
+It is configured to true by default.
+We need to configure it to false if we want account level throttling.

 ### <a name="hnscheckconfigoptions"></a> HNS Check Options
 Config `fs.azure.account.hns.enabled` provides an option to specify whether the storage account is HNS enabled or not.
 In case the config is not provided,